ehowey/gatsby-theme-catalyst/README.md

 ## Next Steps and Contribution

 This is a passion project for me.
 I would love any additional feedback, suggestions and pull requests.
 I can be contacted via email at: <eric@erichowey.dev>

+I would like to acknowledge all of the help I have gotten in working on this project from people answering questions on the GatsbyJS issues, [Chris Biscardi's blog](https://www.christopherbiscardi.com/), and the work that [@4lpine](https://twitter.com/4lpine) and [@jxnblk](https://twitter.com/jxnblk) have done documenting Theme-ui so well.